City of Auburn: Demographics

 At the 2011 Census, there were 73,738 people in the Auburn local government area, of these 51.8% were male and 48.2% were female.
 Aboriginal and Torres Strait Islander people made up 0.6% of the population.
 The median age of people in the Auburn area was 31 years, which is significantly lower than the national median of 37 years.
 Children aged 0 – 14 years made up 19.7% of the population and people aged 65 years and over made up 8.5% of the population.
 Of people in the area aged 15 years and over, 53.2% were married and 8.9% were either divorced or separated.

 Population growth in the Auburn area between the 2001 Census and the 2006 Census was 16.31%; and in the subsequent five years to the 2011 Census, population growth was 13.51%.
 When compared with total population growth of Australia for the same periods, being 5.78% and 8.32% respectively, population growth in Auburn local government area was double the national average.
 The median weekly income for residents within the Auburn area was lower than the national average, being one of the factors that place the City in an area of social disadvantage.

 At the 2011 Census, the proportion of residents in the Auburn local government area who stated their ancestry as Chinese, or as Lebanese, was in excess of six times the national average.
 The proportion of residents who stated an affiliation with Islam was in excess of eleven times the national average.
 Meanwhile, as at the Census date, the area was linguistically diverse, with Arabic, Cantonese, Mandarin, Turkish, and Korean languages spoken in households, and ranged from five times to 22 times the national averages.

 Council

-Following the dismissal of the Councillors on 10 February 2016 and until the Council's abolition on 12 May 2016, it was managed by a government-appointed Administrator, Viv May PSM, a former General Manager of Mosman Council, who reported directly to the Minister for Local Government.
+Following the dismissal of the councillors on 10 February 2016 and until the council's abolition on 12 May 2016, it was managed by a government-appointed administrator, Viv May PSM, a former general manager of Mosman Council, who reported directly to the Minister for Local Government.

 Final composition and election method

-Auburn Council was composed of ten Councillors elected proportionally as two separate wards, each electing five Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor and Deputy Mayor were elected by the Councillors at the first meeting of the Council, typically in September.
+Auburn Council was composed of ten councillors elected proportionally as two separate wards, each electing five councillors.
+All councillors were elected for a fixed four-year term of office.
+The mayor and deputy mayor were elected by the councillors at the first meeting of the council, typically in September.
 The last election was held on 8 September 2012 and the council was suspended on 10 February 2016.
-The final makeup of the Council, prior to suspension, was as follows:
+The final makeup of the council, prior to suspension, was as follows: